Skip to main content

 Written by CΓ©line from SOPRISM

-Updated over a week ago
+Updated over 3 months ago

 As you may notice, it's sometimes not so straightforward to craft a well-defined audience that is both relevant and meets your expectations in terms of insights and audience understanding.
 That's why we've compiled the key best practices to consider when creating an audience based on criteria (excluding audiences created from custom or lookalike audiences).
-Let's begin:

-Levels of criteria πŸ”
+Levels of Criteria πŸ”

 Here's an example of how to define a two-level audience to profile people interested in Kim Kardashian.
 We can read the following as πŸ‘‰ People having an interest in Celebrity (entertainment & media) AND Kim Kardashian